 The building has a newly renovated and landscaped outdoor space, with fire pits on the 8th floor.

 More luxury apartments

-A First Look at the Newly Completed Residences at 130 William, One of NYC’s Newest Skyscrapers
+A look inside 130 William, one of NYC’s Newest Skyscrapers

-See Inside a $5.7M Coco Chanel-Inspired Condo in the Trendy 40 Bleecker Building in NoHo, Manhattan
+See Inside a $5.7M Condo in the Trendy 40 Bleecker Building in NoHo, Manhattan